manuelgcsousa/linkreaper/README.md

 Checks which URLs are alive within a webpage.

-- Still a WIP, some feature are still missing.
+- Still a WIP, some features are still missing.

 ## Usage